 Make it even easier for employees to respond by reaching them on platforms they are already using at work.
 As more and more companies focus on teamwork, collaboration tools like Slack have become an essential part of a typical employee’s workday.

-In fact, Slack now has five million daily active users, each spending an average of 140 minutes a day on the platform.
 Third-party tools such as Polly make it super easy to create short and engaging surveys directly into Slack, minimizing interruptions and boosting participation levels.

 9. Report Your Results